Bruce Reyes-Chow

-He is currently the Pastor and Head of Staff at First Presbyterian Church of Palo Alto (CA) and a Senior Consultant and Coach with The Center for Progressive Renewal, a non-profit, Atlanta-based church development organization.
-He currently blogs for the religion, parenting, and technology sections of The Huffington Post (2011–present) and formerly for the progressive Christians section for Patheos (2011–2014) and the City Brights on SFGate (2009–2012), the online publication for the San Francisco Chronicle.
+He is currently a freelance writer, speaker, pastor and a Senior Consultant and Coach with Convergence, a non-profit, Atlanta-based church development organization.
+Since we was ordained to in the Presbyterian Church (USA) in 1995 he has pastor served as churches all in California: in San Francisco, Daly City, Portola Valley, San Jose, Azusa, and Palo Alto.
+He formerly blogged for the religion, parenting, and technology sections of The Huffington Post (2011–2015), the progressive Christians section for Patheos (2011–2014) and the City Brights on SFGate (2009–2012), the online publication for the San Francisco Chronicle.